simonehagey/orbdot/docs/source/example_wasp-12.rst

 **************************
 Orbital Decay of WASP-12 b
 **************************
 This example demonstrates an OrbDot reproduction of the results from "The Orbit of WASP-12b Is Decaying" by :cite:t:`Yee2020`, in which the authors performed a comprehensive analysis of new and published transit and eclipse mid-times for the Hot Jupiter WASP-12 b.
-They conclude that the orbit is decaying at a rate of :math:`29.0 \pm 2.0 \, \mathrm{ms \, yr^{-1}}`, which corresponds to a remaining lifetime of :math:`3.25 \, \mathrm{Myr}` and a modified stellar tidal quality factor of :math:`1.75 \times 10^5`.
+They conclude that the orbit is decaying at a rate of :math:`-29.0 \pm 2.0 \, \mathrm{ms \, yr^{-1}}`, which corresponds to a remaining lifetime of :math:`3.25 \, \mathrm{Myr}` and a modified stellar tidal quality factor of :math:`1.75 \times 10^5`.

 Using the authors' compiled table of transit and eclipse mid-times, we will fit the constant-period, orbital decay, and apsidal precession models to the data, compare the Bayesian evidences, and use OrbDot's :class:`~orbdot.analysis.Analyzer` class to reproduce the derived results.
-The input files and a full script for running this example can be found in the ``examples/`` directory.
+The full script for this example is saved in the file ``examples/example_wasp-12.py`` and can be run without modifications.

 ------------